 No people under the Allied Flags are as well able to contribute generously as we Canadians!
 No cause has ever been more deserving of help!
 In the name of Justice and Humanity for the sake of our own self-respect-let us give all we can to help our martyred Allies!

-Send your subscriptions weekly, monthly or in one hop our to Local or Provincial Committees, or to the fewer this year than formerly. of Quaker flour and oats; H. S. Mrs. Freeburg make good show- Advertise In The Daily News.
+Send your subscriptions weekly, monthly or in one lump sum to Local or Provincial Committees, or to the

 Central Executive Committee, 59 St. Peter St., Montreal

 \$2.50 Feeds A Belgian Family A Month.